Alexander-Jordan/game-design-document/audio-design-document/add.md

 ## General

 What are some general implementations, rules, or boundaries for the game audio?
 How many audio layers/busses should there be?
 How will they act in the game and with each other?
-What are some technical limitations to respect?
-What is the file name convention?

 ## Music